pizzatom/GCD.Project/CodeBook.md

 match the names with grep(); match the patern "mean|std"

 ## Create new tidy data set with average of each variable from X_mean_std for each activity and each subject
-collect all of the X,y, and subject tables together with bind_cols() create a tidy data frame that summarizes the data with aggregate()
+collect all of the X,y,s together with bind_cols() create a tidy_data frame that summarizes the data with aggregate()